- SAP BW or SAP Business Warehouse – what is it?

 SAP BW Overview: Data Warehousing and Data Analytics

 SAP Business Warehouse is powerful and versatile with varied components that deal with data integration, data cleansing, data transformation, data consolidation, staging of data and data storage.
 SAP BW has strong data modelling capabilities, a powerful embedded analytical engine, front-end tools to manage data warehousing processes and to import transactional data, a metadata repository and is equipped to deal with analytical processes like Data Mining.
-How to simplify SAP Data Integration
+SAP ECC and Data Extraction from an LO Data Source

 SAP BW enables data warehousing, reporting, analytics, and business data interpretation.
 Its many tools and functions help organizations stay on top of their data and remain competitive in the global arena by enabling them to react quickly to market needs.
 SAP BW allows users to aggregate and transform and integrate data from SAP applications and external data sources.
 SAP BW drives successful business decisions with a high-performance infrastructure for evaluating and interpreting data.
 The analysed data can serve as a blueprint to identify profitable, potential opportunities.
 CDS Views in SAP HANA to access data